GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ## WarningFieldsValidator
 Similar to `RequiredFieldsValidator` except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
 Its usage is identical to `MultiFieldValidator`.

+This can be very useful for alerting users about data that is technically valid but may not provide the results they expect.

 ## RequiredBlocksValidator
-This validator checks for optional minimum and maximum numbers of a given elemental block class.
+This validator checks for optional minimum and maximum numbers of a given [elemental block](https://github.com/silverstripe/silverstripe-elemental) class.

 ### Features
 - Define blocks that _must_ exist (at least one) on the page (either in a specific position or just in general).